The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Abstract

 \section{Abstract}

-The Matsumoto-Yor (MY) property of the generalized inverse Gaussian and gamma distributions has many generalizations.
-As observed in [Letac-Weso{\l}owski, Ann.
-Probab. \textbf{28} (2000), 1371--1383] the natural framework for multivariate MY property are symmetric cones, however they prove the result for the cone of symmetric positive definite real matrices only.
+The Matsumoto--Yor (MY) property of the generalized inverse Gaussian and gamma distributions has many generalizations.
+As it was observed in (Letac and Weso{\l}owski in Ann Probab 28:1371--1383, 2000) the natural framework for the multivariate MY property is symmetric cones; however they prove their results for the cone of symmetric positive definite real matrices only.

-In this paper we prove the converse to the symmetric cone-variate MY property, which extends earlier results.
-The smoothness assumption for densities of respective variables is reduced to continuity only.
-It was possible due to the new solution of a related functional equation for real functions defined on symmetric cones, which seems to be of independent interest.
+In this paper, we prove the converse to the symmetric cone-variate MY property, which extends some earlier results.
+The smoothness assumption for the densities of respective variables is reduced to the continuity only.
+This enhancement was possible due to the new solution of a related functional equation for real functions defined on symmetric cones.